Locations:

 You’ll need at least one of a few imaging tests to take pictures of your fracture:

-• X-rays: X-rays confirm which of your lower leg bones are fractured, and show how displaced they are.
+• X-rays: X-rays confirm which of your lower leg bones are fractured.
+They also show how displaced the bones are.

-• Magnetic resonance imaging (MRI): It’s rare, but your provider might use an MRI to get a complete picture of the damage to your bones and the area around them.
-This will show them tissue around your bones, too.
-This is especially important to determine how your muscles and connective tissue were affected by the trauma.
+• MRI scan: It’s rare, but your provider might use an MRI (magnetic resonance imaging) to get a complete picture of the damage to your bones and the area around them

-• A computed tomography (CT) scan: A CT scan will give your provider or surgeon a more detailed picture of your bones and the surrounding tissue than an X-ray.
+• CT scan: A CT (computed tomography) scan will give your provider or surgeon a more detailed picture of your bones and the surrounding tissue than an X-ray.

 Management and Treatment